 4. Completing the Chart

 Starting the first day of class, instructors will need to complete a seating chart each day until the class seating is finalized.
 However, instructors do not need to submit the chart until it is finalized.

-- NOTE: Instructors should save all of their charts and roll sheets to facilitate contact tracing until the final seating chart is set and submitted.
+NOTE: Instructors should save all of their charts to facilitate classroom tracing until the final seating chart is set and submitted.

 5. Submitting the Chart